zuozhenggh/learning-library/data-management-library/mysql/mysql-migration/provision/provision.md

 * You have enough privileges to use OCI
 * You have one Compute instance having <a href="https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-install.html" target="\_blank">**MySQL Shell**</a> installed on it

-## Task 1: Create Stack in Resource Manager
+## Task 1: Create stack in Resource Manager

 1. Visit the [Terraform scripts](https://github.com/rayeswong/terraform-oke-mds) in a browser, and click the image **"Deploy to Oracle Cloud"** at the bottom of the page.
 It would redirect you to OCI console to create a new stack in Resource Manager.